Differentially Private Spectral Graph Clustering: Balancing Privacy, Accuracy, and Efficiency: Introduction

-\textbf{Related Work.} Spectral clustering \cite{ng2001spectral, von2007tutorial} is known to be a computationally efficient algorithm for finding clustering in graph datasets.
+\textbf{Related Work.} Spectral clustering~\citep{ng2001spectral, von2007tutorial} is known to be a computationally efficient algorithm for finding clustering in graph datasets.
 This algorithm has long been studied as a reliable method for community detection, with consistency guarantees established under various random graph models.
-Foundational results show that the leading eigenvectors of the adjacency or Laplacian matrices recover latent communities when the graph is sufficiently well-separated \cite{mcsherry2001spectral, lei2015consistency, abbe2017community}.
-Extensions have further analyzed sparse and degree-heterogeneous settings \cite{qin2013regularized, le2017concentration, abbe2020entrywise}.
+Foundational results show that the leading eigenvectors of the adjacency or Laplacian matrices recover latent communities when the graph is sufficiently well-separated~\citep{mcsherry2001spectral, lei2015consistency, abbe2017community}.
+Extensions have further analyzed sparse and degree-heterogeneous settings~\citep{qin2013regularized, le2017concentration, abbe2020entrywise}.
 However, despite this rich line of work, there remains no clear understanding of spectral clustering when subject to privacy constraints.

 Recently, several efforts have investigated spectral clustering under privacy.
-Hehir \emph{et al.}~\cite{hehir2021consistency} analyzed graph perturbation using randomized response and showed that accurate recovery is guaranteed only when the average degree scales as $\Theta(\sqrt{n})$, a condition much stronger than those typically required in sparse or heterogeneous graphs.
-Suppakitpaisarn \emph{et al.}~\cite{suppakitpaisarn2025locally} considered the local model, where users randomize their adjacency lists before aggregation, but their analysis is restricted to this particular mechanism and the special case of two communities.
+Hehir \emph{et al.}~\citep{hehir2021consistency} analyzed graph perturbation using randomized response and showed that accurate recovery is guaranteed only when the average degree scales as $\Theta(\sqrt{n})$, a condition much stronger than those typically required in sparse or heterogeneous graphs.~\citet{suppakitpaisarn2025locally} considered the local model, where users randomize their adjacency lists before aggregation, but their analysis is restricted to this particular mechanism and the special case of two communities.
+A related line of work studies private principal component analysis, most notably the Analyze Gauss mechanism of~\citet{dwork2014analyze} and the noisy power method of~\citet{hardt2014noisy}; we adapt both to edge-DP graph clustering and use them as baselines.